This site has Google sponsored advertisements near the top of every page.

 Voltmeter reading problems with the stock... or aftermarket... voltmeters?

-I have installed ammeters on extra large alternator conversions I have done for others.
+I have installed ammeters on large powerful alternator conversions I have done for others.
 I instrument-up Airheads with ammeters to do charging system maintenance or engineering work.
-I did have a permanent amp-meter install on one of my pre-Airhead bikes, a R60/2, but it had an enormous outboard alternator installed, as there was a Ham Radio rig and two huge Lucas Flamethrower lights with very powerful bulbs.
-The ammeter was NOT really needed; helpful only during the engineering work, but I left it installed.
+I did have a permanent amp-meter installed on one of my pre-Airhead bikes, a R60/2, but it had an enormous outboard alternator installed, as there was a Ham Radio rig and two huge Lucas Flamethrower lights with very powerful bulbs.
+The ammeter was not really needed; helpful only during the engineering work, but I left it installed.
 In analyzing my customer's bikes electrical problems, I might temporarily install an ammeter or milliameter.
 If you are trying to trace down a small battery drain, you can do this, in the battery negative lead, simply by temporarily connecting your own multimeter, shorted during starting.

 A bit of history: